Choose another lake

 Excellent

-The channel catfish population was sampled by 54 fish in the fall 2022 electrofishing survey.
+The channel catfish population was sampled by 20 fish in the spring trap net survey and 36 fish in the fall 2023 electrofishing survey.
 The current channel catfish population is rated as excellent with the larger fish up to 30 inches in length!
 This population is of high density and in good body condition.
 No annual stocking of non-vulnerable channel catfish has occurred in Spring Lake.
 A natural reproducing population is well established.

 HYBRID STRIPED BASS (WIPERS)